 “Buying this soap will not save the planet,” the brand acknowledged.
 “But a revolution has to start somewhere.”

 Lush joins other companies working to help the species.
 Leading UK supermarket Iceland banned palm oil as an ingredient in its own-brand products.
-It later released an ad showing the environmental impact of palm oil production on rainforests and how this wipes out orangutan populations.
+It later released an ad showing how the production of palm oil wipes out rainforests and impacts orangutan populations.
 The ad was deemed “too political” for television broadcasting, a decision that spurred more than one million people to sign a petition urging that it be shown on television.

 Lush and Conservation